malyshevhen/dots/.config/nvim/lua/simple_pm/README.md

 ---

-*This system prioritizes simplicity, immediate feedback, and maintainability over complex features.*
+_This system prioritizes simplicity and directness: one `keymap.map()` function that validates and sets keymaps immediately using `vim.keymap.set`._